fleetdm/fleet/handbook/business-operations/README.md

 1. **Consider role and reporting structure:** Confirm the new row in "Fleeties" has a manager, job title, and department, that it doesn't have any corrupted spreadsheet formulas or formatting, and that the start date is still blank (so that it is clear to everyone that this position has been proposed, but that it is not confirmed and planned, yet).
 2. **Read job description:** Confirm the job description consists only of changes to "Responsibilities" and "Experience," with an appropriate filename, and that the content looks accurate, is grammatically correct, and is otherwise ready to post in a public job description on fleetdm.com.
 3. **Budget compensation:** Ballpark and document compensation research for the role based on
-   - [ ] Scroll to the very bottom of ["¶¶ 💌 Compensation decisions (offer math)"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit#heading=h.slomq4whmyas) and add a new heading for the role, pattern-matching off of the names of other nearby role headings.
+   - _Add screenshot:_ Scroll to the very bottom of ["¶¶ 💌 Compensation decisions (offer math)"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit#heading=h.slomq4whmyas) and add a new heading for the role, pattern-matching off of the names of other nearby role headings.
 Then create written documentation of your research for future reference.
 The easiest way to do this is to take screenshots of the [relevant benchmarks in Pave](https://pave.com) and paste those screenshots under the new heading.
-   - [ ] Update the row in ["¶¶ 🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) using the benchmarked compensation and share count.
+   - _Update team database:_ Update the row in ["¶¶ 🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) using the benchmarked compensation and share count.
-     > _**Note:** Most columns of the equity plan are updated automatically when Fleeties is, based on the unique identifier of each row, like `🧑‍🚀890`.
-(Advisors have their own flavor of unique IDs, such as `🦉755`.)_
      - _Salary:_ Enter the salary: If the role has variable compensation, use the role's OTE (on-target earning estimate) as the budgeted salary amount, and leave a note in the "Notes (¶¶)" cell clarifying the role's bonus or commission structure.
      - _Equity:_ Enter the equity as a number of shares, watching the percentage that is automatically calculated in the next cell.
 Keep guessing different numbers of shares until you get the derived percentage looking like what you want to see.

 4. **Decide**: Decide whether to approve this role or to consider it a different time.
 If approving, then:
-   - [ ] _Create Slack channel:_ Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year) for discussion and invite the hiring manager.
+   - _Create Slack channel:_ Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year) for discussion and invite the hiring manager.
-   - [ ] _Publish opening:_ Approve and merge the pull request.
+   - _Publish opening:_ Approve and merge the pull request.
 The job posting go live within ≤10 minutes.
-   - [ ] _Reply to requestor:_ Post a comment on the pull request, being sure to include a direct link to their live job description on fleetdm.com.
+   - _Reply to requestor:_ Post a comment on the pull request, being sure to include a direct link to their live job description on fleetdm.com.
 (This is the URL where candidates can go to read about the job and apply.
 For example: `fleetdm.com/handbook/company/product-designer`).
 For example:
      ```
      The new opening is now live!
 Candidates can apply at fleetdm.com/handbook/company/railway-conductor.
       ```

+> _**Note:** Most columns of the "Equity plan" are updated automatically when "Fleeties" is, based on the unique identifier of each row, like `🧑‍🚀890`.
+(Advisors have their own flavor of unique IDs, such as `🦉755`, which are defined in ["Advisors and investors"](https://docs.google.com/spreadsheets/d/15knBE2-PrQ1Ad-QcIk0mxCN-xFsATKK9hcifqrm0qFQ/edit).)_

 ### Recruiting